telerik/xaml-docs/styling-and-appearance/glyphs/common-styles-appearance-glyphs-overview.md

 # Font Glyphs Overview

-With the new Office2016 theme we introduced a new approach to add icons and icon-like images.
-We are providing font "glyphs" via the __TelerikWebUI__ font.
+With the Office2016 theme, we introduced a new approach to add icons and icon-like images.
+We are providing font *glyphs* via the __TelerikWebUI__ font.
 The glyphs are vector symbols that can be used as information-carrying icons or interaction indicators.

-> As of **R1 2018** we recommend using the new **RadGlyph** class and markup extension to visualize font glyphs.
-It has a number of advantages which are documented in [this article]({%slug common-styling-appearance-radglyph%}).

 This article explains the specifics of this approach, demonstrates usage with examples and provides a reference sheet for the available glyphs.

+> As of **R1 2018**, we recommend using the new **RadGlyph** class and markup extension to visualize font glyphs.
+It has many advantages that are documented in [the RadGlyph article]({%slug common-styling-appearance-radglyph%}).

-> You can find a list with all available glyphs in the [reference sheet]({%slug common-styling-appearance-glyphs-reference-sheet%}).
+For a list with all available glyphs, see the [Glyphs Reference Sheet]({%slug common-styling-appearance-glyphs-reference-sheet%}).

+## Advantages

 The TelerikWebUI font provides over 400 individual glyphs.
-We have chosen this approach to define the icons in the Office2016 because it provides a number of advantages and benefits.
+We have chosen this approach to define the icons in the Office2016 because it provides a number of advantages and benefits:

-* The glyphs are vector paths which are easily scalable without loss of quality.
+* The glyphs are vector paths that are easily scalable without loss of quality.

 * There is a wide range of different beautiful built-in glyphs to choose from.

 * They are easily colored – since they are text shapes.
-It is achieved by setting a Foreground color, which allows their usage in scenarios where the background of the control changes between light and dark color in different interaction states – e.g. buttons.
+You can change their color by setting a Foreground color, which allows their usage in scenarios where the background of the control changes between light and dark color in different interaction states – e.g. buttons.

-* They are all contained in the small font file and available for use with the inclusion of the Telerik.Windows.Controls assembly and merging the needed resource dictionary for easier referencing.
+* They are all contained in a small font file.
+To use them, include the Telerik.Windows.Controls assembly and merge the needed resource dictionary for easier referencing.

-* They are available for use in any of our themes, when the needed resources are included.
+* They are available for use in any of our themes when the needed resources are included.
 They are __not__ specific for the Office2016.

-The __recommended size__ for the TelerikWebUI glyphs is 16 or any multiple of it (e.g. 32, 48, 64 etc.) since they are designed for 16px height.
-However, they are vector paths and, like any font, would look clean, distinguishable, non-pixelated and beautiful in almost any size, which is their advantage to raster images and icons.
+## Glyph Groups

 The available glyphs are separated in several groups, based on their usage:

 * __Navigation and Layout__
 * __Action__
 * __Media__